DoSomething/contentful-prototype/docs/content-publishing/quiz.md

 ![Quiz Result](../.gitbook/assets/quiz-result-example-share-result.png)

 {% hint style="info" %}
-In case of a tie we favor the first result or result block on the list
+In case of a tie we favor the first result or result block on the list.
-{% endhit %}
+{% endhint %}

 ### Finishing Up